beergeek/iis/README.md

 This module enables the IIS feature and managed websites with application pool and web applications.

 The `iis` class will also enable `ASP`, `ASP.Net4.5`, `IIS Management Console` and `IIS Scripting Tools`.

+## Requirements

+This module uses the `puppetlabs-dsc` module and therefore requires `Windows Management Framework 5`.

 ## Usage
 This module works with IIS7 and greater.